Why choose a Saxon Sheep Jetter?

 PPP has been manufacturing sheep Jetters since the early 1980’s.
 The ”magic eye” Saxon Sheep Jetter is part of on-going development and innovation to meet customers’ needs for the control of flystrike and parasites.

 The strong, compact frame has few moving parts which means less maintenance.
-The unit comes complete with all necessary pipework including cam-lock fittings, intake filter, and a Honda 5.5hp petrol engine with a Davey Fighter pump.
-The success is based around the simplicity, reliability and competitive pricing coupled with the high throughput of sheep per hour i.e. 800-1,000/hr with 2,000 being an absolute maximum.
+The unit comes complete with all necessary pipework including cam-lock fittings, intake filter, and a Honda 6.5hp petrol engine with a Davey Fighter twin impeller pump.
+The unit gets a high throughput of sheep per hour i.e. 800-1,000/hr with 2,000 being an absolute maximum.

 A major changes to the Saxon Jetter from the smaller Lincoln Model is that the unit is designed with adjustable sides.
 The advantage of these adjustable sides is that when you are doing different mobs who are different sizes/ages etc then you can adjust the sides to suit.
 The other major change is the location of the nozzels.

 Another change is that there are two top rows of nozzles with 5 nozzles on each that run length wise down the race and one row of 3 nozzles on the bottom angled at 30degrees forward and the major difference being the side row of four nozzles on each side.
 This configuration of nozzles is designed to penetrate the wool and are specifically designed to target pesky lice in fine wood breeds as a lot of farmers have been asking for this to included in our Jetters.

 The Jetter is manufactured from high quality stainless steel here in New Zealand which has a superior look but also importantly reduces the weight of the unit down to 111kg and is also corrosion free.
 While these units are light in comparison to others, they still require two people to lift so there has also been lifting handles included to make it more user friendly to shift around.